 You are hereHome <<

 The Air Accident Investigation Unit (AAIU) is part of the Department of Transport, Tourism & Sport, and is responsible for the investigation of aircraft accidents, serious incidents, and incidents (Occurrences) that occur within Ireland.
-In additon the AAIU provides assistance to foreign safety investigation authorities who conduct investigations into occurences of Irish registered and / or operated aircraft abroad.
+In addition the AAIU provides assistance to foreign safety investigation authorities who conduct investigations into occurrences involving Irish registered and / or operated aircraft abroad.
 Furthermore, in some cases Foreign States may delegate Investigations back to the AAIU.

 The Chief Inspector of Air Accidents reports directly to the Minister for Transport, Tourism & Sport.
 The AAIU headquarters is located in the Department of Transport, Tourism and Sport, 2nd Floor, Leeson Lane, off Leeson Street, Dublin 2, Ireland.